Management of penile post-circumcision ischemia by pentoxifylline infusion and hyperbaric oxygen therapy. | Canada Hyperbarics Skip to main content

 What They Found

-Out of 3,382 circumcised children, 23 (0.7%) developed penile ischemia, with 74% of cases linked to monopolar diathermy and 73.9% to inexperienced physicians.
+Out of 3,382 circumcised children, 23 (0.7%) developed penile ischaemia, with 74% of cases linked to monopolar diathermy and 73.9% to inexperienced physicians.
 Patients managed within the first 24 hours had significantly better outcomes (p=0.001), and the combined therapy of hyperbaric oxygen and pentoxifylline was found to be effective.

 What This Means for Canadian Patients

-Canadian patients undergoing circumcision should be aware of potential complications like penile ischemia, especially when monopolar diathermy is used or by inexperienced practitioners.
+Canadian patients undergoing circumcision should be aware of potential complications like penile ischaemia, especially when monopolar diathermy is used or by inexperienced practitioners.
 Prompt medical attention and the combined use of hyperbaric oxygen therapy and pentoxifylline could improve outcomes for those experiencing this rare but serious complication.

 Canadian Relevance